Discover your dream jewels from vintage and antique jewellery.

 In 1949 Charles H. Stuart began a jewellery company which he named after his granddaughter Sarah Coventry.
 He began selling through home parties which lasted until 1984 when the company was sold.
 Sarah Coventry jewellery was not designed or manufactured in-house, it was made by other companies in Rhode Island.

-Trifari was another talented jeweller who was born in Naples but emigrated to New York in 1902.
-Gustavo Trifari began his own business in 1918 when he met Leo Kraussman.
+Gustavo Trifari was born in Naples but emigrated to New York in 1902.
+He began his own business in 1918 when he met Leo Kraussman.
 They were joined by Carl Fishel, in 1925.
 In 1975 the company was bought by Hallmark, and since then has been taken over by several companies.
 In 2000 production was finally moved overseas which brought an end to high quality signed Trifari jewellery.

 Albert Weiss, a native New Yorker, began the company in 1942.
 Weiss produced some of the most beautiful and quality jewellery of the time.
 Although not as large as some of the other jewellery companies, the craftmanship was exceptionally high.
 Weiss closed their doors in 1971.

 Marilyn Monroe was a great fan of costume jewellery and often wore the studio jewels off-screen.